-This study builds upon previous works, particularly [2], which showed that the speed of quarks close to the speed of light implies that G is a variable.
+This study builds upon previous works, particularly [2], which showed that a particular assumption implies that G is a variable.
 Here, it is demonstrated that this variability is a theoretical prediction of relativity, independent of the speed of quarks or any other experimental information about energy distributions.